The Honda Accord has become a byword for the American midsize sedan. And, in fact, it’s been built in the US for decades now.

 The four-cylinder engine grew to 2.3 liters but made the same power, while the new 3.0-liter V6 offered 200 horsepower, among the highest output of any midsize sedan.
 Four-cylinder models still offered a five-speed manual, but most models received a four-speed automatic.

 The Accord, briefly, was the best-selling car in the U.S. again, in 2001.

 1994 - 1997 Honda Accord (5th Generation)

-A 2.2-liter four-cylinder with between 130 and 145 horsepower was offered.
-But for 1995, the Accord sedan was for the first time made available with a 2.7-liter V6 engine with 170 horsepower.
+A 2.2-liter four-cylinder with between 130 and 145 horsepower was offered, higher powered models using Honda's new VTEC technology for better performance.
+But for 1995, the Accord sedan was for the first time offered with a 2.7-liter V6 engine with 170 horsepower.